MrMadguy64/Android-x86-Helper/README.md

 5) Run sync.sh (1-2 hours per branch)
 6) Run build.sh (several hours per target)

+Or just run start.sh, if you want to do everything in fully automated mode.
+Just don't forget to override all queries.

 Scripts can be interrupted at any moment and continue from exactly the same stage, except small overhead to refresh current state (2-5 minutes).
 Just don't remove ISO files from export directory before completing build process.
 Especially if you remove out directories to free disk space.
 They're used to detect, what tasks are already completed.
+But if something gets broken - just remove .git file from corresponding directory, remove broken file is neccessary and then resync.

 Known issues:
 1) Android 10 still can't be built due to source code problems.
 I don't want to take responsibilty and fix them.